Mogikan/onedrive-sdk-csharp/README.md

 Integrate the [OneDrive API](https://dev.onedrive.com/README.htm) into your C# project!

-The OneDrive SDK is built as a Portable Class Library and targets the following
+The OneDrive SDK is built as a dot net standard Library 2.0 (can be used in .net core and .net 5) and targets the following
 frameworks:

 * .NET Standard 2.0